aakash010125/git-and-github-fundamentals/README.md

 To install Git on Linux, you can use the following steps:

 1. Open the Terminal application.
-2. Run the following command to install Git:
+2. Run the following command to install Git:<br>
 **sudo apt-get update**<br>
 **sudo apt-add-repository ppa:git-core/ppa**<br>
 **sudo apt-get update**<br>